Baphomet42/Data-Packs/log.md

     + Instead use `/damage`
 + Do not teleport a player or natural mob which is riding another entity
     + Instead teleport the root vehicle
++ When giving an entity Invulnerable, it should also get max resistance to prevent creative players from killing it

 ----------------------------------------------------------------